 The repeated study can improve the student’s ability to retain knowledge.
 And when self-tests are done using different formats, such as multiple choice and short answers, they tend to achieve higher scores.

 Every student has probably used the highlighting method when they study.
 Their textbooks are filled with vibrant colors of highlighters, isolating important information that they need to remember.
-According to psychology experts, this technique typically appeals to students since it is quick, no extra training is required and doesn’t require them to spare more time than what is already intended for reading the book.
+According to psychology experts, this technique typically appeals to students since it is quick, no extra training is required, and doesn’t require them to spare more time than what is already intended for reading the book.

 The researchers discussed that highlighting presents an isolation effect, making the highlighted text stand out from others and easily recalled by the reader.
 When studying a subject involving intensive reading, underlining the essential information will help the learner quickly remember such particular content.
 This technique is only useful if the student has efficiently marked the relevant content.
-Overmarking, the textbook will also create confusion and make it less distinguished from other text.
+Overmarking, the textbook will also create confusion and make it less distinguished from other texts.
 Students will be less likely to recall highlighted information if it is not singled out.
 Hence, choosing the appropriate words to underline is crucial to the efficacy of the method.

 There may be several professionals who are still skeptical about the usefulness of the highlighting method.
 Many students have been accustomed to this study technique because it is convenient and somehow helped them.
 Therefore, learners will continue to apply this popular technique despite its uncertainties.